pylhc/ir_amplitude_detuning/README.md

 In the respective output directory and its sub-directories, the following files can be found.

+The **sub-directories** are the output directories of the individual **machine-setup simulations per beam**.
+They contain the beam in their name (e.g. `b1`) and if multiple machine setups are required, they are additionally prefixed with label.
+In these sub-directories the following files can be found:

+- ampdet.lhc.b#.nominal.tfs: Output of PTC containing the amplitude detuning data.
+- twiss.lhc.b#.nominal.tfs: Output of the `twiss` command, containing the optics.
+- twiss.lhc.b#.optics_ir.tfs: Output of the `twiss` command, containing only the IR optics (not used, only for user convenience).
+- full_output.log: Logging output.
+In the log of the last run beam, also the logging from the intermediate python can be found.
+- madx_commads.log: Mad-X commands used in this run.

+In the **main output directory** the results of the **actual correction calculation, their efficiency checks and plotting** can be found.
+These usually rely on multiple of the optics, i.e. the output of the `twiss` command, from the simulations above, in particular for both beams.
 Files of the same type are identifyable by their _output_id_, which is either the name given to the `Target`s or `nominal` for the machine without any targets applied.